SolidBlock-cn/extshape/UpdateLog-en.md

   - Delete various shapes of chiseled stone bricks, chiseled polished blackstone, chiseled nether bricks, chiseled tuff, chiseled tuff bricks, chiseled deepslate.
   - Delete buttons, fences, fence gates of quartz block, chiseled quartz block, chiseled quartz bricks; deleted pressure plates of quartz block.
   - Delete all extended shapes of chiseled sandstone and chiseled red sandstone.
-  - Deleted walls of sandstone, cut sandstone, red santstone, cut red sandstone.
+  - Deleted walls of sandstone, cut sandstone, red sandstone, cut red sandstone.
 Only walls of smooth stone and smooth sandstone retain.
   - Deleted all extended shapes of polished basalt.
   - The changes above do not affect versions before 1.21.3.
 When upgrading worlds from versions before 1.21.3 to 1.21.4, the blocks above will be replaced with existing blocks via DataFixer.